 - Devising ways to reduce corporal punishments

-- Encouraging parents to adopt better parenting techniques by reading books, attending seminars, or participating in parenting activities
+- Encouraging parents to adopt positive discipline parenting techniques by reading books, attending seminars, or participating in parenting activities

 - Introducing early childhood home visitation (visiting the homes of expectant parents or parents with children under five years to help them create a favorable environment for their children)